 Once you determine the cause of the crawl space flooding, you can then determine how you want to fix the issue.
 If it’s a plumbing issue, this can be repaired by a plumber, of course.
 On the other hand, if the issue is surface or ground water, you need to stop the water from getting in on a continued basis, and this can only be done by one of two methods:

 - Crawl Space Encapsulation – This completely seals the crawl space preventing water from seeping through the concrete or coming up through the soil.
 It stops pooling, but it also prevents excess humidity and dampness.

 - Crawl Space Waterproofing – This method involves using drains and pumps to eliminate water from around your foundation and keeps the area free of standing water and condensation.

 Keep your home clean and healthy with crawl space encapsulation or waterproofing.
 This won’t just eliminate standing water in your crawl space, it will also eliminate dampness caused from excess humidity and moisture evaporation and the long-term problems this will cause.
-To get a free quote from our licensed, experienced team of crawl space and basement experts, reach out to us at 919-847-7072 or fill out the form below to get started.
+To get a quote from our licensed, experienced team of crawl space and basement experts, reach out to us at 919-847-7072 or fill out the form below to get started.